 Rick Damato | Editorial Director, Roofing Contractor

 With our checklist of roof maintenance tips, and a good pair of binoculars, you’ll have everything you need to keep your roof in good repair for years to come.
-And if you need to get rid of a bunch of old shingles, you can use our roofing dumpsters to dispose of them quickly and conveniently.
+And if you do need to get rid of some roofing debris, there are plenty of quick and convenient disposal options for shingles.

 Have a few other projects you’re hoping to knock out soon?
 Check out our Home Improvement & DIY section for more home maintenance tips.